 In the degree programme the student develops the competences to be able to carry out professional tasks.
-These are the exit qualifications and elaborated as criteria and indicators in the 'BML/Chemistry Competency Profile'.
+These are the exit qualifications and are elaborated as criteria and indicators in the 'LS/Chemistry Competency Profile'.
 This competency profile is derived from the nationally validated competency profile 'Bachelor of Applied Science, a competence-based profile description'.
 The School of Applied Biosciences and Chemistry has chosen to rename a number of competences or to split them up so that the central theme of the degree- conducting research- clearly emerges.

-To prevent a situation where confusion is arises between the competency 'research' and the professional task 'performing research' a choice was made to split up the national domain competence 'research' in a number of competences, namely:
+In order to avoid confusion between the competency 'research' and the professional task 'performing research' a choice was made to split up the national domain competence 'research' in a number of competences, namely:

-- Design;

-- Results analysis;
+- Design; - · Results analysis;

-- Reporting and presenting;
+- · Reporting and presenting;

 - Planning and project-based working;

-- Team work.
+- · Team work.